 2 weeks before the exam Student: 2-page research summary due to committee.
 The advisor should provide guidelines for content and submission.

-Faculty: Given 2 weeks to write exam based off research summary
+Committee Members: Given 2 weeks to write exam based on the research summary provided by the student

 Exam completion by student